secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 The SBOM Tool and the Component Detection library are both maintained by [Microsoft](https://devblogs.microsoft.com/engineering-at-microsoft/tag/sbom/) and licensed under the MIT license.
 The SBOM Tool has 1.2k Stars and 89 Forks [on GitHub](https://github.com/microsoft/sbom-tool).
-The documentation could be better, there are only some markdown documents in the [docs directory](https://github.com/microsoft/sbom-tool/tree/main/docs) and the README.md file gives an overview.
+The documentation could be better, there are only some Markdown documents in the [docs directory](https://github.com/microsoft/sbom-tool/tree/main/docs) and the README.md file gives an overview.

 Component Detection (and with that, the SBOM Tool) [uses Syft internally to analyze Docker containers](https://github.com/microsoft/component-detection/blob/main/docs/detectors/linux.md).
 Since this tool is less convenient to use than Syft, and does not work as well either (for only analyzing containers), it makes more sense to just use Syft directly then.